pygame/pygame/README.rst

 Credits
 -------

-Thanks to everyone who has helped contribute to this library.
+Huge thanks to everyone who has helped contribute to this library.
-Special thanks are also in order.
+Special thanks are also in order:

 * Marcus Von Appen: many changes, and fixes, 1.7.1+ freebsd maintainer
 * Lenard Lindstrom: the 1.8+ windows maintainer, many changes, and fixes